bookshelves-project/bookshelves/README.md

 ]
 ```

-And when you execute the analyze command, Bookshelves will create database entries for each library and will scan books.
+And when you execute the analyze command with `--fresh` option, Bookshelves will create database entries for each library and will scan books.

 ## Usage